-Security needs to be a number one priority for start-ups.
-Amazon CTO Werner Vogels stated on the Munich Founder Conference Bits & Pretzels why it is so important: “Without security, you have no business”.
+Security needs to be the number one priority for start-ups.
+Amazon CTO Werner Vogels stated on the Munich Founder Conference Bits & Pretzels why it is so important: “Without security, you have no business.”

-Statistics show alarming numbers regarding to security.
+Statistics show alarming numbers regarding security.
 For example, the Web Application Security Report 2016 shows that most websites are vulnerable most of the time.
-An open critical vulnerability takes more than 300 days on average to be fixed.
+An open critical vulnerability takes more than 300 days, on average, to be fixed.

 For start-ups with limited resources, resource planning is always a balancing act.
-Allocating resources for things like security, accounting, legal stuff or data privacy means that there is less time to focus on the important things like product development or sales.
-As a young company, we face exactly the same problems.
-As with all the topics, the founders need to have some knowledge about security.
-Here are some questions, founders need to be able to answer.
+Allocating resources for security, accounting, legal stuff, or data privacy means less time to focus on important things like product development or sales.
+As a young company, we face the same problems.
+As with all the topics, the founders need to have some security knowledge.
+Here are some questions founders need to be able to answer.
 Based on the answers, some best practices can already improve the security for a start-up a lot.

 - Who needs access to which data?

-Only if you know what you need to protect, you can take appropriate action.
-For a hardware start-up with a complex technology, the security aspect looks quite different as for a SaaS or e-commerce start-up.
-Knowing which people are involved in which processes is important to be able in limiting access.
+Only if you know what you need to protect can you take appropriate action.
+For a hardware start-up with complex technology, the security aspect looks quite different for a SaaS or e-commerce start-up.
+Knowing which people are involved in which processes is important to be able to limit access.
 It is just the baseline to structure access to the data.
-And if you have some ideas of wat attackers want for you gives you good information about what may need protection against.
-Again, this heavily depends on what you need to protect.
+And if you have some ideas of what attackers want, you give you good information about what you may need protection against.
+But, again, this heavily depends on what you need to protect.

-- Our tech-people need to know what our software is doing, our sales team needs to know the customers.
+- Our tech people need to know what our software is doing, and our sales team needs to know the customers.

 - Attackers may try to hack our website to steal information from us or get access to our services (and then steal information).

-As you probably cannot afford some expensive security coaching or audit, use the following best practices to increase your security as a very important first step.
+As you probably cannot afford some expensive security coaching or audit, use the following best practices to increase your security as a crucial first step.

 Minimize Attack Surface Area

 Everything available publicly may open an attack vector.
 Therefore try to limit the public endpoints and secure them properly.
-For a first step limit the access to all your servers by only allowing login with an SSH key.
+For a first step, limit access to all your servers by only allowing login with an SSH key.

 Establish Secure Defaults